CasualGaming/cag-events-backend/docs/development.md

 ## Running

+The dev server can be run in multiple ways, and each way have isolated configs and data so that they don't interfere with eachother (it's in `.local`).
+However, most tools are only supported in the first approach, the simple Docker container.

 ### Running the Simple Container
 This is the intended way to run the dev server and other tools.
 It consists of a Django dev server inside a Docker container.
 Scripts in `manage`, except `manage/ci`, `manage/full` and `manage/venv`, are used to interact with the server and other tools.
 Configs for it are found in `setup/simple` (don't change these) and `.local/simple` (change these instead).
 We (Casual Gaming) use our Keycloak server with realm "dev" with client "cag-events-local" for local testing.